 Cork is also quite comfortable, but not as comfortable as EVA foam.
 But then again, foam is not exactly as breathable as cork, so it’s up to you to decide whether you prefer the sturdiness and breathability of cork or the softness and comfort of foam.

 Both cork and foam are seen in some really expensive trekking poles; in fact, even the poles that have a cork for the main grip will feature an extended EVA foam grip.
 The only material you don’t see in the high-end trekking poles is rubber – if you’re aiming for comfort and you plan to use the poles often, avoid rubber grips by a mile.

 They’re neither breathable nor very comfortable, which means that you will likely end up with sweaty and blistered hands after some longer hikes.
 Rubber is seen in the really cheap hiking poles, which are a good option only for people who hike rarely, and who just want a quick and non-expensive solution that’s slightly more comfortable than a stick you find on the ground.

 Not sure which of these trekking poles is the best option for you?
 Then pick up one of our top three choices, depending on the exact features you’re looking for in the poles!

-You can see the prices and more photos of all these trekking poles if you head over to Amazon.
-And if you check out our related posts, you can see some other top of the line hiking gear you might be missing in your arsenal!
+You can see the prices and more photos of all these poles if you head over to Amazon.
+And if you check out our related posts, you can see some other top-of-the-line hiking gear you might be missing in your arsenal!